 UAL is working with Action Sustainability to map its supply chain of office furniture.
 Please contact Ian Lane (Head of Sustainability) for further information: firstname.lastname@example.org

-Agriculture and transportation of food have a big environmental footprint in terms of carbon and the impact on soil and biodiversity.
+Agriculture and transportation of food has a big environmental footprint.
+This is due to the carbon emissions produced and the impact on soil and biodiversity.

-The UAL Sustainable Food Policy (PDF 258KB) sets out the goals for UAL to reduce its environmental and ethical impact through the type of food served, its location and procurement.
+The UAL Sustainable Food Policy (PDF 258KB) sets out our goals to reduce our environmental and ethical impact through the food served, its location and procurement.

-In 2014, UAL was the first university to achieve Gold Standard under the Soil Association's Food for Life rating as explained in this UAL news article.
-The Gold rating still stands today and all 8 catering outlets, at all 6 Colleges and the hospitality menus are Gold Rated (Food For Life Catering Mark (PDF 91KB)).
+In 2014, UAL was the first university to achieve Gold Standard under the Soil Association's Food for Life rating UAL news article.
+Today all 8 catering outlets at all 6 Colleges and the hospitality menus are still Gold Rated (Food For Life Catering Mark (PDF 91KB)).

-This means that all food served at UAL is assessed to high environmental and ethical standards including fish and seafood, which is certified by the Marine Stewardship Council.
-UAL works with Baxterstorey to improve the health and environmental impacts of food.
-Local produce is used where possible - 70% of the fruit and vegetables come from the south east, with a major supplier being Chegworth Valley farm, less than 35 miles southeast of London and meat comes from Rother Valley near Petersfield, Hampshire.
+This means that all food served at UAL is assessed to high environmental and ethical standards.
+This includes fish and seafood which is certified by the Marine Stewardship Council.
+UAL works with Baxterstorey to reduce the environmental impacts of food.
+Local produce is used - 70% of the fruit and vegetables come from the south east.
+A major supplier is Chegworth Valley farm, less than 35 miles southeast of London.
+All meat comes from Rother Valley near Petersfield, Hampshire.

 This local food is used on a regular basis in our menus (Example of a Previous Menu (PDF 192KB)) including in the new canteen at Camberwell as you can read in this news article.
 UAL was a case study in an academic paper which explains our use of local and sustainable food (view paper, section 4.2).
 Watch videos and read more about the vision and mission of canteen services at UAL.

-There is space on the University sites to grow food.
-Four of our sites are home to honey bee hives and all students and staff are welcome to join in beekeeping activities where they tend to hives, help produce, use and sell the honey.
-You can read more about the project here.
-There is also space on the roof terrace at Central Saint Martins, where a joint project between staff and students has led to the creation of a green growing space where edibles such as strawberries and herbs are grown.
+There is space at the University to grow food.
+Four sites are home to honey bee hives.
+All students and staff are welcome to join in beekeeping activities to help produce, use and sell honey.
+On the roof terrace at Central Saint Martins staff and students created a green growing space where edibles such as strawberries and herbs are grown.
 This is maintained by the Green Roof Society.

-As stated in the UAL Sustainable Food Policy all future contracts will include a clause to the contract caterer, ensuring they maintain the Gold standard and accept inspection from the Soil Association as part of the contracted terms.
+As stated in our food policy all future contracts will include a clause to the contract caterer, ensuring they maintain the Gold standard and accept inspection from the Soil Association as part of the contracted terms.

 Education for sustainable development

-UAL has shown a strong commitment to ESD and recognises its importance in our learning, teaching and research.
-UAL's Research Strategy (2015-22) aims to build a more sustainable future through education and creative practice by increasing understanding of environmental changes, communicating the issues and designing for new business models, social innovations and sustainable living.
+UAL has a strong commitment to ESD.
+We recognise its importance in our learning, teaching and research.
+The Research Strategy (2015-22) aims to build a more sustainable future through education and creative practice.

-The Research Strategy equips everyone with a future-facing outlook and provides them with an understanding of how their research fits into the wider society, sustainable living and lifelong health and wellbeing.
+The Research Strategy equips everyone with a future-facing outlook.
+It provides an understanding of how research fits into wider society.
+This includes sustainable living and lifelong health and wellbeing.

-The executive summary for the new Education for Sustainability Strategy (PDF 253KB) maps the impact and activities of ESD in teaching at learning at UAL.
-Reflecting the positive interventions made at the London College of Fashion, the framework maps our current status and initiatives and provides an Action Plan for 2016 – 22 which aims to build breadth and depth in education for sustainability, its pedagogies, experiences and ambitions.
-Monitoring and tracking of sustainability is embedded into Continuous Annual Monitoring, is cross referenced with academic frameworks such as PRIME and reported annually to ADQA.
+The Education for Sustainability Strategy (PDF 253KB) outlines the impact and activities of ESD at UAL.
+Reflecting the positive work at LCF, the framework maps our current status and initiatives.
+It provides an Action Plan for 2016 – 22.
+The plan builds breadth and depth in education for sustainability, its pedagogies and ambitions.
+Progress is tracked through Continuous Annual Monitoring.
+It is cross referenced with academic frameworks such as PRIME and reported to ADQA.

-Networking and sharing of best practice occurs through engagement with partners from different disciplines and territories with sustainability interests, for example by exploring European networks.
-Staff engagement in ESD development occurs through the creation of a staff development programme, increased online learning resources and through the UAL Sustainability Manifesto (2016 - 2022) (PDF 99KB).
+Staff network and share best practice with partners from different disciplines and territories such as European networks that also have sustainability interests.
+Staff engage with ESD through a development programme, online learning resources and through the UAL Sustainability Manifesto (2016 - 2022) (PDF 99KB).
 Due to the size of the full document, it cannot be uploaded (please contact email@example.com for a copy).

 Training and support

-Students and staff are provided with professional development and funding to support the development of sustainability literacy and environmental sustainability through The Exchange.
-This Curriculum Development Funding enables colleagues to test out new ideas and develop curricula.
+The Exchange provides professional development and funding to support sustainability and sustainability literacy.
+This Curriculum Development Funding enables colleagues to test new ideas and develop curricula.

-Colleagues are able to learn about the implications of sustainability for teaching and learning and develop a pedagogic understanding of learning for sustainability through the Learning for Sustainability unit.
-Those undertaking the unit will reflect on sustainability issues in their area of academic practice and deliver the findings to a wide University audience.
+Colleagues can complete the Learning for Sustainability unit.
+They will reflect on sustainability issues in their area of academic practice.
+Findings are delivered to a wide University audience.

 Examples of research and innovation at UAL

-- Design Against Crime investigates ways to use art and design to create safer and more sustainable urban environments
+- Design Against Crime investigates how to use art and design to make safe and more sustainable urban environments.

-- Industry Projects creates partnerships between companies and LCF students to offer brand solutions and provide industry experience.
-Previous projects have looked for responses to sustainability, such as the Nike Sustainable Materials Project.
+- Industry Projects creates partnerships between companies and LCF students.
+Projects often involve sustainability such as the Nike Sustainable Materials Project.

-- Through many of our courses and their assessments students contribute to improving sustainability, such as on MA Fashion Futures, MA Material Futures and MA Architecture.
-Students have embedded sustainability into their projects, for example through using the natural dyes, like the natural dye garden at Mare St, which was originally created by students, or creating clothes from flax grown at LCF sites.
+- Through many of our courses and their assessments students contribute to improving sustainability.
+In MA Fashion Futures, MA Material Futures and MA Architecture students often build sustainability into their projects.
+An example is using the natural dyes from the Mare St garden or creating clothes from flax grown at LCF sites.